RickMoynihan/lambdalounge-website/doc/conduct.md

 If you feel we are not adequately addressing your concern you can as a last resort contact MadLab.
 Madlab have an
 [Equal Opportunities Policy](https://madlab.org.uk/wp-content/uploads/2015/05/EqualOpportunitiesPolicy.pdf)
-and like us, follow madlab director, Rachael Turner's "universal principle of:
+and like us, follow madlab director, Rachael Turner's universal principle of:

 ```